dxvo/Wall-Street-Stocks-Analysis-Using-VBA/README.md

 # Wall-Street-Stocks-Analysis-Using-VBA

+#### Background
+- Using VBA to analyze real stock market data for year 2014, 2015 and 2016
+- Each year datasheet contains 700,000+ entries.
+- Data description:
+	- ticker : Stock Ticker Symbol
+	- date: date of year
+	- open: stock price at opening for the date
+	- high: stock peak for one day period
+	- low: lowest stock value for one day period
+	- vol: total trade vol per day

 #### Part 1
 - VBA script to generate total volume of each stock had over the year.
 - Display the ticker symbol to coincide with the total volume